← Back to Blog

 For what to do after the interview, see our guide on how to follow up on a job application by email.

 Rewriting a resume after a firing is mostly about removing 3 sentences and adding 5 result bullets, and that part is exactly what QuickResumeAI is built to do.
 Drop in your old resume, point at the affected role, and the AI will turn your work there into specific, ATS-safe bullets without any reference to why the role ended.
-Then write a clean summary and tighten your dates in under 10 minutes.
-Free to use, no signup needed.
+Then write a clean summary and tighten your dates in minutes.
+Try for free, no signup needed.

 Frequently Asked Questions